Low Cervix Menstrual Cups

 #3: Lily Cup Compact

 Next up on our list of the best menstrual cups for a women with a low cervix is the Lily Cup Compact.
 It has a length of 58 mm, which should work well for those with a low-medium cervix.
 However, the capacity is 18 ml-23 ml, depending on the size.
+This means that it might not work that well for people with a very heavy flow.
+In this case, the FemmyCycle low cervix model is probably a better choice for you.

 What is unusual about this cup is that it’s the only collapsible menstrual cup in the world.
 We’re not really sure why you could want this, since menstrual cups are small enough to easily fit into your messenger bag, purse or backpack easily, if this is what you’re looking for, the Lily Cup Compact could be your cup!